arewhyaeenn/OOP_CLASSES_OBJECTS_METHODS/README.md

 The `TemperatureConversion` class above consists of two constant numbers which are useful in conversions between temperatures in Fahrenheit and Celcius.
 These constants can be accessed for use in other classes.

 We can access these values from other classes in the same package.
-We'll talk about package structure in a future lab, but for now, create two classes in the same project.
+We'll talk about package structure and access in a future lab, but for now, create two classes in the same directory.
 One should be the `TemperatureConversion` class above, and one the `TemperatureConversionClient` class below:

 ```java
 class TemperatureConversionClient